Explore construction government contracts across North Carolina agencies. Top vendors, contract values, and procurement trends.

 Frequently Asked Questions

-The leading vendors with construction government contracts in North Carolina include: NORTH CAROLINA DEPARTMENT OF TRANSPORTATION (768 contracts); NA (317 contracts); NCDOT (251 contracts); BARNHILL CONTRACTING (145 contracts); CAROLINA SITEWORKS (87 contracts).
+The leading vendors with construction government contracts in North Carolina include: NORTH CAROLINA DEPARTMENT OF TRANSPORTATION (692 contracts); NA (285 contracts); NCDOT (248 contracts); BARNHILL CONTRACTING (152 contracts); SMITH-ROWE LLC (88 contracts).
 Tracking vendor contract wins, values, and agency relationships helps you understand the competitive landscape — whether you're evaluating vendors as an agency buyer or positioning against incumbents as a competitor.

-Beyond construction, other active government contract categories in North Carolina include PROFESSIONAL_SERVICES, Service, OTHER, CONSTRUCTION, and Construction.
+Beyond construction, other active government contract categories in North Carolina include PROFESSIONAL_SERVICES, Service, OTHER, TECHNOLOGY, and EQUIPMENT.
 Agencies often procure across multiple categories simultaneously — a city upgrading its IT infrastructure may also issue contracts for professional services, facilities maintenance, and cybersecurity.
 Tracking related categories helps you identify cross-selling opportunities and understand the full procurement landscape.